nf1s/pydantic-webargs/README.md

 # Pyndatic Webargs

-A library for parsing and validating http requests for Flask webframwork using pydantic library
+A library for parsing and validating http requests for flask web-framework using pydantic library

 Full documentation [here](https://ahmednafies.github.io/pydantic_webargs/)